Skip to main content

 Average Sunshine: 155 hours of sunshine

-May - The Best Month to Get Married for Long Weekend Weddings
+May - The Best Wedding Month for Long Weekend Weddings

 Just over 12% of all UK weddings in 2023 will take place in May as this month officially marks the beginning of high wedding season.
 Whilst wedding season comes with an added charge, May is the quietest month within the peak season, so it poses your best bet at getting a good deal in the busiest five months of the year.